o2r-project/o2r-shipper/README.md

 + optionally use ```-t``` to specify API access_tokens (e.g. Zenodo API key).
 The received argument must be a valid JSON, e.g. `{\"my_repo\": \"my_key\"}`.
-This argument will be preferred, even if there is are tokens available through configuration (s. below).
+This argument will be preferred, even if there are tokens available through configuration (s. below).

 + use ```docker build``` command with this repository as the context to build the Docker image.